FOMO-GOBBLE/fomo3d-docs/pages/index.md

 ## Overview

-SOLFUN combines the functionalities of the SOLFUN launchpad for new token launches with the Snapper DEX for trading.
+SOLFUN combines the functionalities of the Fomo launchpad for new token launches with the Snapper DEX for trading.
 Here are the latest updates:

 * **Token Migration:** The $FOMO3D token has been reminted to $SOLFUN, with the migration process now live.
 The migration period ends on Wednesday, February 5, 2025, at 23:59 EST.
 * **Security Enhancements:** The SOLFUN Snapper DEX has been audited by AuditaSecurity for enhanced security measures.